BrentKellmer/amazon-polly-developer-guide/doc_source/managing-lexicons-console.md

 ## Downloading Lexicons Using the Console<a name="managing-lexicons-console-download"></a>

 The following process describes how to download one or more lexicons\.
-You can add, remove, or modify lexicon entries in the file and then upload it again to keep your lexicon up\-to\-date\.
+You can add, remove, or modify lexicon entries in the file and then upload it again to keep your lexicon up\-to\-date\. <a name="download-lexicon"></a>

 **To download one or more lexicons**